 121. Avarice and Ill-Will

 This panel has two inscriptions, one above middle right reading: abhidhyā, avarice, and middle left reading: vyāpāda, ill-will.
 On the far right the relief work is unfinished.
 The result, however, is a poor crop shown right of centre.

 It may not be obvious that the next scene represents ill-will, but if we look closely we can see the man who is sitting is pointing an accusing finger.
 The result is not so clearly illustrated.

 With the unwholesome deed of wrong view there is the result in the environment that bitter and pungent fruits such as neem, bitter gourd and poisonous cucumber appear.
 With the deed of wrong view there is the result for the perpetrator that he becomes a nihilist.
-Annihilationism and materialism is also evident in the commentaries of the materialists and others.
+Annihilationism is also evident in the commentaries of the materialists and others.

 122. Wrong Views results in Bitter Fruits